The Eagles wrapped up the year with a tough, overtime loss to Connecticut on Saturday.

 The Eagles will host the ACC Tournament November 7, 8 and 10

-Head Coach Ainslee Lamb enters her ninth season as head coach at Boston College.
-Under her tutelage, the Eagles are 96-60 and have made two trips to the NCAA Tournament.
-She has coached 20 players to 32 All-America honors and eight to 11 All-Atlantic Coast Conference awards.
-Achieving the in the classroom as well, 26 of Lamb's student-athletes have earned 51 All-ACC Academic team honors and 25 garnered 46 National Field Hockey Coaches Association Academic Squad (NFHCA) recognition.
-Three of Lamb's student-athletes earned ACC Postgraduate Scholarship, two were named BC Eagle of the Year and one was deemed the ACC Scholar-Athlete of the Year.
+Head Coach Ainslee Lamb enters her 10th season as head coach at Boston College.
+Under her tutelage, the Eagles are 108-68 and have made three trips to the NCAA Tournament.
+She has coached 20 players to 33 All-America honors and eight to 12 All-Atlantic Coast Conference awards.
+Achieving the in the classroom as well, 27 of Lamb's student-athletes have earned 54 All-ACC Academic team honors and 27 garnered 52 National Field Hockey Coaches Association Academic Squad (NFHCA) recognition.
+Four of Lamb's student-athletes earned ACC Postgraduate Scholarship, two were named BC Eagle of the Year and one was deemed the ACC Scholar-Athlete of the Year.

-In only her second year of coaching, Lamb led the program to its highest rank ever in the NFHCA poll, placing fourth on Oct.
+In her first season at the helm, the Eagles made the NCAA Tournament and in only her second year of coaching, Lamb led the program to its highest rank ever in the NFHCA poll, placing fourth on Oct.
 3 after defeating Duke in double overtime.
-Last season, the Eagles soared to the No. 6 spot on Sept.
-20, their highest ranking since 2006.
+In 2013, they Eagles soared to the sixth spot in the poll on Oct.
+8 after upsetting No. 2 Connecticut in overtime in Storrs, Conn.
+They also earned the No. 6 spot on Sept.
+20, 2012.

 In 2011, the Eagles tallied three road wins over nationally-ranked teams and took two more to overtime.
 In 2010, the Eagles compiled a 12-7 record as BC began the season on a five-game win streak.
 The Eagles outscored opponents, 46-27, and drew more penalty corners, 134-82.
 Senior Janna Anctil was named the ACC Field Hockey Scholar-Athlete of the Year.